 What types and how much of the world’s wildlife does the LPI cover?
-In the latest report, it covered 20,811 populations of 4,392 species across the world.
-It only covers vertebrate species – mammals, birds, fish, reptiles and amphibians.
+The latest report covered 20,811 populations of 4,392 species across the world.
+It only covers vertebrate species – mammals, birds, fish, reptiles, and amphibians.
 It includes a large number of populations from each world region, however, the tropics tend to be underrepresented relative to Europe and North America.
 This is not ideal, considering the tropics are home to the greatest diversity of species and is where wildlife is most threatened.

 The global LPI is shown in the chart, where the value in 1970 is indexed to 100%.
 As we see, this has fallen to 32% in 2016, signifying a 68% decline.